Welcome fellow LightScribers

 I hope you find the information useful.

 I don’t want to put you to sleep with a long explanation of who I am, and why I have put together LightScribeSoftware.org.
 However since you are reading this you deserve a little info on me and the reason for the site, so here goes…

-My name is Steve Nelson and I have been using LightScribe since February 2006, and in that time I have created in excess of 27,000 LightScribe labels…
+My name is Steve Nelson and I have been using LightScribe since February 2006, and in that time I have created about 20,000 LightScribe labels…

-During this time I have also created, what I believe to be the most complete LightScribe Software Package available, something that more than 30,000 customers have kindly agreed with…
+During this time I have also put together, what I believe to be the most complete LightScribe Software Package available.
+Something that more than 30,000 customers have kindly agreed with…

-If this was HPs intention or not nobody is willing to admit, however they have reinstated the site now (it was removed for about 10 days).
+If this was HPs intention or not, nobody is willing to admit, however HP have reinstated the site now (it was removed for about 10 days).